High-z galaxies with JWST and local analogues -- it is not only star formation: Fitting the high-z sources with photo-ionization models

 Before fitting, it is crucial to confirm, or not, that the model grid covers the space probed by the galaxies to fit.
 This is shown in Figure~\ref{fig:dd_against_G16} where I compare a line ratio diagram for the G16 model against the objects.
 It is clear that most galaxies fall within the model grid although 10612 is consistently on the edge of the grid and 8140 has a somewhat discrepant \oii{3727}/\hg\ ratio albeit with a large uncertainty.
 The observed line ratios were not corrected for dust but the amount of dust allowed by the data is not sufficient to significantly affect these ratios since they are mostly between closely separated lines.

 Figure~\ref{fig:triangle_G16} shows the result of running the G16 models on the data for 4590 and it evinces several aspects of photoionization model fitting that are worth keeping in mind: we see a clear correlation between dust attenuation and $\log U$.
 In this case this is because the only lines that can constrain the ionization parameter are \oii{3727} and \oiii{5007} and this means that both increasing the ionization parameter and increasing the dust attenuation can produce a weak \oii{3727} line, leading to the displayed anti-correlation.
 This has a secondary effect on the oxygen abudance as well.
 There is also a correlation between $12+\log \mathrm{O/H}$ and the dust-to-metal ratio, $\xi$.
 This effect is discussed in B13 and is due to a balance between reduced gas-phase oxygen when $\xi$ is increased and an increased heating, see B13 for details.
 With the provided lines, $\xi$ is pretty much unconstrained, but it is an important free parameter for photoionization fits as its value is basically unconstrained at high redshift.
+The plot also illustrates the effect of including (blue) or not (red) the \neiii{3869} line in the fit.
+In this case, the effect is very marginal and that is also the case for 6355, 8140 and 10612, however for 5144 the inclusion of \neiii{3869} helps rule out high-metallicity solutions.

 Figure~\ref{fig:cl01_G16_OH_results} shows the resulting constraints on $12+\log \mathrm{O/H}$ from fitting the CL01 (gray filled histogram) and G16 (orange filled histogram) models to the high-$z$ galaxies.
 In the case of 4590 the CL01 PDF goes right up against the low metallicity edge and the fit is overall rather poor.
 In contrast the other four galaxies are best fit with oxygen abundances well inside the model grid.
 The G16 model fits overall better but for 6355, 8140, and 10612 the resulting $12+\log \mathrm{O/H}$ constraints are in very good agreement with those found using CL01.